coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 3. Configure your <nobr>in-app</nobr> purchases (products).
 This task is beyond the scope of this guide, so please see Google's [Administering In-App Billing](https://developer.android.com/google/play/billing/billing_admin.html) guide for further assistance.

-4. On the Corona side, integrate the [Google IAP][plugin.google-iap-v3] plugin by adding an entry into the `plugins` table of the project's `build.settings` file:
+4. On the Corona side, integrate the [Google Biling][plugin.google-iap-billing] plugin by adding an entry into the `plugins` table of the project's `build.settings` file:

 <div class="code-indent">